-By default, Enterprise Search does not enable TLS (Transport Layer Security).
+By default, Enterprise Search does not enable TLS (Transport Layer Security) for incoming HTTP connections.

 To enable SSL/TLS, set the following configuration settings:

 ent_search.ssl.enabled: true ent_search.ssl.keystore.path: "/path/to/keystore.jks" ent_search.ssl.keystore.password: "changeme" ent_search.ssl.keystore.key_password: "changeme" ent_search.external_url: https://localhost:3002

 See below for more details on specific settings.

 Java KeyStore file.

 You can create a Java KeyStore file using the